So, what do you need to know about Investment Risk?

 Time is an important factor when considering risk and risk reduction.
 Your investment portfolio is the foundation of your long-term income and wealth along with any pensions you might have.
-You should not usually invest in shares if you will need the money in less than five years.
+You should not normally invest in shares if you will need the money within five years.

 - Equities (Company Shares)